Maximilian Neuchrist

-Maximilian Neuchrist (born 22 July 1991) is an Austrian tennis player playing on the ATP Challenger Tour who competes on the ATP Challenger and ITF Futures tour level.

-Neuchrist has a career high ATP singles ranking of world No. 244 achieved on 30 July 2018.
-He also has a career high ATP doubles ranking of world No. 135 achieved on 3 March 2014.
+Maximilian Neuchrist (born 22 July 1991) is an Austrian professional tennis player who competes on the ATP Challenger and ITF Futures tour level.
+Neuchrist has a career high ATP singles ranking of world No. 182 achieved on 17 April 2023 and a career high doubles ranking of world No. 135 achieved on 3 March 2014.

+Career

 Neuchrist has reached 27 career singles finals with a record of 13 wins and 14 losses, one at the ATP Challenger and the rest at the ITF Futures level.
 Additionally, he has reached 60 career doubles finals posting a record of 37 wins and 23 losses, which includes a 2–3 record in ATP Challenger finals.

-Neuchrist made his ATP Tour debut at the 2012 Vienna Open where he was granted a wild card entry into the main doubles draw alongside compatriot Andreas Haider-Maurer.
-They were defeated in the first round in three sets by Aljaž Bedene and Grega Žemlja 7–6(7–5), 3–6, [8–10].
+Neuchrist made his ATP Tour debut at the 2012 Vienna Open where he was granted a wildcard entry into the main doubles draw alongside compatriot Andreas Haider-Maurer.
+They were defeated in the first round by Aljaž Bedene and Grega Žemlja 7–6(7–5), 3–6, [8–10].

 He reached his maiden final at the 2022 Maia Challenger where he lost to Luca Van Assche.

+On 10 April 2023, he reached the top 200 at world No. 192, following a semifinal showing at the 2023 Mexico City Open as a qualifier and a quarterfinal at the 2023 San Luis Open Challenger losing both matches to Dominik Koepfer.